SJECollins/ci-pp1-hoggy-hospital/README.md

 What goals the organisation may have for the website:

-* To reach a larger audience
+* To reach a wide audience
+* To encourage support from the public
 * To provide information to users about the work they do
-* To encourage support from the public
 * To provide contact information to members of the public

 ## Features